AnantharamanLab/METABOLIC/README.md

 |METABOLIC-G.pl|Allows for classification of the metabolic capabilities of input genomes. |
 |METABOLIC-C.pl|Allows for classification of the metabolic capabilities of input genomes, <br />calculation of genome coverage, creation of biogeochemical cycling diagrams,<br /> and visualization of community metabolic interactions and energy flow. |

-If you are using this program, please consider citing our preprint, available on [BioRxiv](https://www.biorxiv.org/content/10.1101/761643v2):
+If you are using this program, please consider citing our preprint, available at [BioRxiv](https://www.biorxiv.org/content/10.1101/761643v2):
 ```
 Zhichao Zhou, Patricia Q. Tran, Adam M. Breister, Yang Liu, Kristopher Kieft, Elise S. Cowley, Ulas Karaoz, Karthik Anantharaman."METABOLIC: High-throughput profiling of microbial genomes for functional traits, biogeochemistry, and community-scale metabolic networks"
 bioRxiv 761643; doi: https://doi.org/10.1101/761643